lfe-machine/tv/README.md

 *An X11 library for LFE Machines*

 This library is based on Joe Armstrong's implementation of the X11 protocol for Erlang (and the subsequent work on it done by skvamme).
-As a nod to LFE's herritage, the project now uses the same name as the Lisp Machines windowing system.
+As a nod to LFE's herritage, the project now uses the same name as the Lisp Machine windowing system.

 ## Compatibility